Workshops - UK

 - Using a variety of sources in one composition

-DAY 1:In the morning, as you work through the initial drawing exercises, I'll offer instruction and assistance on drawing techniques that will help you to get used to working on Mellotex and my way of working.
+DAY 1:In the morning, as you work through the initial drawing exercises, I will offer instruction and assistance on drawing techniques that will help you to get used to working on Conqueror paper and my way of working.

 As your skills progress, you begin to leave thoughts of technique behind and instead think about the message within your art - be it a simple story, a trigger for an emotional response, or just to emphasise the beauty of something.
 This workshop moves into that area - the mental preparation and mindset required to lift your art to a higher level.